Lockdown (2022 film)

-Lockdown is an upcoming global pandemic thriller film written and directed by Bizhan Tong.
+Lockdown is a 2022 global pandemic thriller film written and directed by Bizhan Tong.
 The film stars Xander Berkeley and Kevin Leslie, with an international cast including Anita Chui, John Savage, Alix Wilton Regan, Pamela Nomvete, and Mike Leeder in supporting roles.

 Lockdown tells the story of an actor who enters an audition and is forced by the casting director to pass a series of tests or else someone around him will die.
 Despite challenges posed by the COVID-19 pandemic the movie was written, financed, and filmed around the world including Hong Kong, the UK, USA, Italy, and Japan entirely during that period.

 In September 2021, Lockdown made history as the world's 1st hybrid NFT feature and Asia's 1st NFT feature film with 5 copies minted as NFTs in advance of a traditional release.

 Plot

-While the world continues to grasp with the COVID-19 pandemic and much of the world is in lockdown, actor Larry Boyle enters an audition where casting director Joel forces him to pass a series of tests in order to keep those around him alive.
+While the world continues to grapple with the COVID-19 pandemic and much of the world is in lockdown, actor Larry Boyle enters an audition where casting director Joel forces him to pass a series of tests in order to keep those around him alive.

 As events escalate and more people around the world are trapped in Joel's web Larry must confront his past, overcome his present, and answer the most pressing question about this game - Why?